 Degree Types: Bachelor of Science in Nursing (default) or Bachelor of Arts in Nursing (alternative)

-Requirements for acceptance are:
+Requirements for acceptance into the Nursing Division are:

 - Completed Application form.

 - Signed disclosure form.

 - Documentation of health history and current immunizations as required by the Division of Nursing must accompany the application to the division.